microbug/docker-cryptostorm-client/README.md

 The first file that runs in the container is `/init.sh`.
 This starts the VPN in the background and sleeps

+### Port forwarding
+Cryptostorm [supports port forwarding](https://cryptostorm.is/portfwd) for ports between 30000 and 65535 (inclusive).
+To request a port to be forwarded, set the `FORWARDING_PORT` environment variable to the port number you want to forward to the container.
+Make sure you check the logs as this can fail if someone else is already using the port.

 ### TCP vs UDP
 Unless you know why you need TCP, you should use the UDP config files.

 ### Ports
 Cryptostorm [supports port striping](https://cryptostorm.org/viewtopic.php?f=37&t=6034&p=8125&hilit=port+striping#p8125), so **you can connect to the VPN via any port**.
-By default port 1194 is used, you can change this by specifying `--env PORT=your_port` or adding `PORT: your_port` under `environment:` in docker-compose.
+By default port 1194 is used, you can change this by specifying `--env CONNECTION_PORT=your_port` or adding `CONNECTION_PORT: your_port` under `environment:` in docker-compose.

 If your ISP/firewall blocks port 1194 (quite common), you should try port 80 or port 443.
-To change the port, set the environment variable `PORT` to the port number you want to use (1-65535).
+To change the port, set the environment variable `CONNECTION_PORT` to the port number you want to use (1-65535).

 ### Firewall
 The image used to have a firewall, but eth0 appears to be blocked once the VPN